darelf/ansible/README.md

 the same table together is at the point of uselessness.
 However, sekret GM notes... yes, that is useful.

+To that end, the server currently only allows a user to be in one room at a time.
+I'm not sure I care about changing this right now.
+When you want to change rooms, you "register" again with the same user name in a new room with your server-generated token.

 ## Events Sent to Clients

 ### `ack`